-To implement a simple JSP portlet:
+To implement a simple JSP portlet, use these steps:

 - 1. Create the JSP page, if it is not already created. - 2.
 Create a portlet deployment descriptor file. - 3.
 Create a display resources file containing the portlet title and description. - 4.
 Pack the files into a PAR file.